gianpierodiblasi/swing.js/README.md

 If a method is not available in the original class then a complete documentation is available.

-swing.js allows to customize some some UI parameters such as fonts and colors and some components provide special methods to customize the UI
+swing.js allows to customize some UI parameters such as fonts and colors and some components provide special methods to customize the UI
 (see the [documentation](https://gianpierodiblasi.github.io/swing.js/docs/index.html) and [test](https://gianpierodiblasi.github.io/swing.js/html-test/javascript/swing/TestJFrame.html)
 for major details).